starryknight/GA-SEI-curriculum/lessonPrinciples.md

 # Purpose

-__Provides a "what to mutate" for when a lesson is mutated.__
+__Provides a "what to update" for when a lesson is updated.__

 This has 3 side effects:

-1. Makes instruction team prep time more efficient and therefor valuable
+1. Makes instruction team prep time more efficient and therefore valuable
 1. Provides a measurement when evaluating changes.
 1. Keeps instruction team unified on our delivery